Foster care: Japan

 The idea of foster care or taking in abandoned children actually came about around 1392–1490s in Japan.
-The foster care system in Japan is similar to the Orphan Trains because Brace thought the children would be better off on farms.
-The people in Japan thought the children would do better on farms rather than living in the "dusty city".
+The foster care system in Japan is similar to the Orphan Trains system of the US, thinking the children would do better on farms rather than living in the "dusty city".
 The families would often send their children to a farm family outside the village and only keep their oldest son.
 The farm families served as the foster parents and they were financially rewarded for taking in the younger siblings.
 "It was considered an honor to be chosen as foster parents, and selection greatly depended on the family's reputation and status within the village".
 Around 1895 the foster care program became more like the system used in the United States because the Tokyo Metropolitan Police sent children to a hospital where they would be "settled".
 Problems emerged in this system, such as child abuse, so the government started phasing it out and "began increasing institutional facilities".
 In 1948 the Child Welfare Law was passed, increasing official oversight, and creating better conditions for the children to grow up in.

 United Kingdom

 In the United Kingdom, foster care and adoption has always been an option, "in the sense of taking other people's children into their homes and looking after them on a permanent or temporary basis."
-Although, nothing about it had a legal foundation, until the 20th century.
+However, nothing about it had a legal foundation until the 20th century.
 The UK had "wardship", the family taking in the child had custody by the Chancery Court.
 Wardship was not used very often because it did not give the guardian "parental rights".
 In the 19th century came a "series of baby farming scandals".
 At the end of the 19th century they started calling it "boarding-out" like they did in Australia.
 They started placing the children in orphanages and workhouses as well.
 "The First World War saw an increase in organized adoption through adoption societies and child rescue organizations, and pressure grew for adoption to be given legal status."
 The first laws based on adoption and foster care were passed in 1926.
 "The peak number of adoptions was in 1968, since then there has been an enormous decline in adoption in the United Kingdom.
 The main reasons for children being adopted in the United Kingdom had been unmarried mothers giving up their children for adoption and stepparents adopting their new partner's children".